ssube/build-tools/docs/setup.md

 #### Accounts

-The playbook and Terraform resources assume you have an AWS organization with at least 3 accounts:
+The playbook and Terraform resources assume you have AWS profiles set up.
+These may point at the same account or not, tasks that need access to AWS use an STS session created at the beginning of the playbook.

-1. root
-1. test
-1. prod

-**TODO:** make/make sure it's possible to run with a single AWS account

-You should have credentials set up for each account with a named profile, prefixed with the project name (`project-name-prod`).
-The playbook will create STS sessions as needed and does not copy your credentials to other hosts.

 #### DNS